 Well, the reason why bubbles are round when it floats in the air is that the thin film of soap is pulled in while the air inside the soap is pushing out.

-Bubbles do two things according to Home Science Tools.
+Bubbles do two things.
 First, it tries to take out the tiniest amount of space.
 Second, it tries to hold as much as it possibly can.
 The round shape is the best way for it to do both at the same time!

 Even if you make homemade bubbles and blow from a square wand, it starts as a square but then turns into a sphere.